bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 WHERE Price=(SELECT MAX(Price) FROM Product)
 ```

-What was the min, max and average selling price of each product with name containing _Lego_ having an average selling price more than 10000
+What were the minimum, maximum, and average selling prices of each product with a name containing “Lego” and an average selling price greater than 10000?

 ```sql
 SELECT p.Id, p.Name, MIN(oi.Price), MAX(oi.Price), SUM(oi.Price*oi.Amount)/SUM(oi.Amount)